-The Plaintiff without contact with OFSRA has maintained OFSRA property as documented in the sections titled "Plaintiff's Expenses from Maintaining and Operating OFSRA's Properties" and "Plaintiff Maintaining OFSRA Owned Roads Not Part of the Subdivision" and has replaced an OFSRA owned pedestrian bridge that failed prior to the Plaintiff proclaiming it was the service provider for the subdivision.
-The pedestrian bridge was voted on by the Plaintiff's shareholders and payments have been demanded from all parcel owners specifically for the pedestrian bridge repair over two years; \$50 per parcel for 2014/2015 and \$160 per parcel for 2015/2016.
-The election results for the pedestrian bridge replacement were: The election result was not published for 2014/2015 (Exhibit AQ - Plaintiff's Annual Meeting Minutes - May 25, 2014, Page 4, paragraphs 2 and 3) and 80 in favor and 13 against for 2015/2016 (Exhibit AR - Plaintiff's Annual Meeting Minutes - May 24, 2015, Page 3, Election of Board of Directors).
+In addition to the items mentioned earlier in the section titled "Plaintiff's Expenses from Maintaining and Operating OFSRA's Properties", the plaintiff without contract has replaced an OFSRA owned pedestrian bridge that failed prior to the Plaintiff proclaiming it was the service provider for the subdivision.
+This was voted on by the Plaintiff's members and payments have been demanded from all subdivision road users specifically for the pedestrian bridge repair over two years \$50 per parcel for 2014/2015 and \$160 per parcel for 2015/2016.
+The election results for bridge replacement were: The election result was not published for 2014/2015 (Exhibit AQ - Plaintiff's Annual Meeting Minutes - May 25, 2014, Page 4, paragraphs 2 and 3) and 80 in favor and 13 against for 2015/2016 (Exhibit AR - Plaintiff's Annual Meeting Minutes - May, 24, 2015, Page 3, Paragraph 2)